-Joondalup 2022 identifies the following distinguishing values to guide the direction and operations of the City into the future:
+Joondalup 2022 has identified the following distinguishing values to guide the direction and operations of the City into the future:

-- Bold We will make courageous decisions for the benefit of the community and future generations. - Ambitious We will lead with strength and conviction to achieve our vision for the City. - Innovative We will learn and adapt to changing circumstances to ensure we are always one step ahead. - Enterprising We will undertake ventures that forge new directions for business and the local economy. - Prosperous We will ensure our City benefits from a thriving economy built on local commercial success. - Compassionate We will act with empathy and understanding of our community's needs and ambitions.
+Bold - We will make courageous decisions for the benefit of the community and future generations.

+Ambitious - We will lead with strength and conviction to achieve our vision for the City.

+Innovative - We will learn and adapt to changing circumstances to ensure we are always one step ahead.

+Enterprising - We will undertake ventures that forge new directions for business and the local economy.

+Prosperous - We will ensure our City benefits from a thriving economy built on local commercial success.

+Compassionate - We will act with empathy and understanding of our community's needs and ambitions.